Police: Auburn Woman Tried To Kidnap Toddler From Park

 — Business News (@BusinessNewzzz) December 18, 2015

-As for this latest case out of Auburn, California.
-Police have jailed Lindsay Frasher on bond in the amount of $200k.
+As for this latest case out of Auburn, California, police have jailed Lindsay Frasher on bond in the amount of $200k.
 The woman has been charged with a single count of kidnapping — although the attempt was not successful.
-What’s not being clarified in reports is whether or not Frasher is suffering from any kind of mental illness — or if she was under the influence of any substances at the time of Saturday’s alleged kidnapping attempt.
+What’s not being clarified in reports is whether or not Frasher is suffering from any kind of mental illness, or if she was under the influence of any substances at the time of Saturday’s alleged kidnapping attempt.
 This story is still in development, so more details are expected to come out as authorities continue to investigate the incident.

-[Featured image via Auburn Police Department]
+[Featured Image by Auburn Police Department]